-- 330 Tethys domains.
-We show that: (1) left-lateral strike-slip movement did occur in the Pyrenees from the late Permian to the Early Cretaceous but ended as the Bay of Biscay opened, (2) late Permian-Triassic extension in the Atlantic and Iberia (including Ebro) is key to quantify the strike-slip movement in Iberia that is otherwise not well resolved from the geological constraints in Iberian basins and from full-fit reconstructions in the Jurassic.
-Salt tectonics that decouples syn-rift Iberian basins evolution from their basement likely explains the lack of geological constraints. - 335 The diffuse deformation across the Iberia-Europe plate boundary prior to oceanic spreading in the Bay of Biscay and hyper-extension in the Pyrenees appears to result mainly from transcurrent deformation partitioned with subordinate faultperpendicular extension.
-The major intra-Iberia NW-trending strike-slip fault system outlined by spatially disconnected rift basins (Basque-Cantabrian, Cameros, Maestrat, and Columbrets basins) played a significant role in the Late Jurassic-Early Cretaceous, in addition to the North Pyrenean rift system.
+- 255 We show that kinematic reconstruction of Iberia accounting for the late Permian-Triassic basins evolution and further consideration of the role of Ebro and larger-scale plate reconstruction in the Atlantic and Tethys allows revolving several issues: 1) left-lateral strike-slip movement did occur in the Pyrenees from the late Permian to the Early Cretaceous but ended as the Bay of Biscay opened, 2) late Permian-Triassic extension in the Atlantic and Iberia (including Ebro) is key to quantify the strike-slip movement in Iberia that is otherwise not well resolved from the geological constraints in Iberian basins and from full-fit reconstructions in the Jurassic.
+Salt tectonics that decouples syn-rift Iberian basins evolution from their basement likely 260 explains the lack of geological constraints.

+The diffuse deformation across the Iberia-Europe plate boundary prior to oceanic spreading in the Bay of Biscay and hyper-extension in the Pyrenees appears to result mainly from transcurrent deformation partitioned with subordinate faultperpendicular extension.
+The major intra-Iberia NW-trending strike-slip fault system outlined by spatially disconnected rift

+265 basins (Basque-Cantabrian, Cameros, Maestrat, and Columbrets basins) played a significant role in the Late Jurassic-Early Cretaceous, in addition to the North Pyrenean rift system.

-By integrating the position of Iberia in the Tethyan and Atlantic evolution and propagating the effect of the eastward movement of Iberia into the Alpine Tethys, our reconstructions further implies that: 1) Ebro was part of Adria before the onset of the Alpine Tethys opening, 2) the southern Alpine Tethys closed in the Early Cretaceous (145 to 100 Ma), 3) the boundary between Iberia and Africa localized as a transform plate boundary at 160 Ma, connecting the Alpine oceanic domains with the Central Atlantic.
+By integrating the position of Iberia in the Tethyan and Atlantic evolution and propagating the effect of the eastward movement of Iberia into the Alpine Tethys, our reconstructions further implies that: 1) Ebro was part of Adria before the onset of the Alpine Tethys opening, 2) the southern Alpine Tethys started to close between 150 Ma and 100 Ma, 3) the boundary between

+270 Iberia and Africa localized as a transform plate boundary at 160 Ma, connecting the Alpine oceanic domains with the Central Atlantic.

-345 Author contributions.
+Author contributions.
 This article was mostly written by P. Angrand and F. Mouthereau.
 P. Angrand has carried out the compilation of data, interpretation and kinematic model and figures, in tight collaboration with F. Mouthereau.
 The text benefits from the expertise and contribution of E. Masini and R. Asti.

-Competing interests.
+275 Competing interests.
 No competing interests are present.

 Acknowledgements.
 This study is part of the OROGEN scientific project (Total/CNRS-INSU/BRGM) as a post-doctoral grant of P. Angrand.
 We acknowledge the members of the OROGEN scientific project for support and discussions, in particular S. Calassou, O. Vidal, I. Thinon, L. Moen-Maurel, M. Ford, L. Jolivet, G. Manatschal and G. Frasca.
-We thank Alexander L. Peace and an anonymous referee for very constructive comments and suggestions that led us to improve the manuscript.